Maps

 do printAges(ages map[string:int]) {

-for_each key in keys {
+for_each key, value in ages {

 }